verynear/energia-calc/README.md

 Retrocalc will also interact with the kilomeasure gem (see vendor/gems/kilomeasure), which contains the calculations for each measure.

+Dentaku gem MUST be at version 2.0.5 (see gemfile.lock)

 ## Vocabulary

 - **Audit:** A set of data gathered for a particular building (or set of